 The label on the bottle in front of me reads ‘New EnglandBarley Wine’.
 What, I wonder, is the impulse behind this seemingly contradictory collision of styles?
 Ignorance?
 Provocation?
 Is it a ploy to trick geeks like me into parting with their hard-earned Euros, or something genuinely inspired?

 The blurb on the label is (quite reasonably) written in Greek characters, so this beer can’t explain itself to me.
 Only one thing for it – I taste it, in as open-minded a manner as possible.
 Sticky barley sugar registers first, then pithy marmalade.
-A lilt of tropical fruit before a big, bitter boozy orange finished, like a stiff Old Fashioned.
+A lilt of tropical fruit before a big, bitter boozy orange finish, like a stiff Old Fashioned.

 Later on, I look the beer up and find it’s brewed with Norwegian farmhouse yeast (kveik) and, just for a while, the concept of beer styles seems laughably inadequate.